dotnet/docs-maui/docs/user-interface/controls/shapes/fillrules.md

 [![Browse sample.](~/media/code-sample.png) Browse the sample](/samples/dotnet/maui-samples/userinterface-shapes)

 Several .NET Multi-platform App UI (.NET MAUI) Shapes classes have `FillRule` properties, of type `FillRule`.
-These include <xref:Microsoft.Maui.Controls.Shapes.Polygon>, <xref:Microsoft.Maui.Controls.Shapes.Polyline>, and `GeometryGroup`.
+These include <xref:Microsoft.Maui.Controls.Shapes.Polygon>, <xref:Microsoft.Maui.Controls.Shapes.Polyline>, and <xref:Microsoft.Maui.Controls.Shapes.GeometryGroup>.

 The `FillRule` enumeration defines `EvenOdd` and `Nonzero` members.
 Each member represents a different rule for determining whether a point is in the fill region of a shape.